brockk/brockk-io/content/post/crm-simulations-checklist/index.md

 ### 11. How to calculate weight of observation?
 Under the Time-to-Event CRM (TITE-CRM), censored observations of non-DLT are weighted somewhere between 0 and 1.
-Logically, the weight should be a non-increasing function of the length of follow-up.
+Logically, the weight should be a non-decreasing function of the length of follow-up.
 If DLT is experienced, the weight should be 1.
 Several weight functions have been proposed.
 A simple option is linear, i.e. 50% of the evaluation period without DLT is considered to be 0.5 non-DLT events.